New? Visiting? We’re glad you’re here.

 I’m attending a funeral.
 What do I need to know?

 In addition to our parking lot (which is shared with the Ashland town hall), you may park on either side of Highland Avenue.
 There are two handicap spaces at top of narrow driveway, close to the church door.
-Episcopal funerals are often a communion service, and you are welcome to receive the blessed bread and wine; if you would prefer not to receive, you are welcome to come forward for a blessing from the priest.
 Seats near the front of the church are usually reserved for family members, and will be marked.

 I’ve been invited to a baptism.
 What do I need to know?